College Social Anxiety & Relationship Difficulties NYC

 - Difficulty making friends: Wanting connection but feeling blocked or unsure how to enter it.

-- Dating anxiety: Fear of rejection, awkwardness, or not knowing how to proceed.
+- Dating anxiety: Fear of rejection, awkwardness, or uncertainty about how to proceed.

 - Emotional exhaustion after socializing: Feeling drained, overstimulated, or self-critical afterward.

-- Doomscrolling replacement behavior: Going on Instagram/TikTok for hours instead of engaging socially in real life.
+- Doomscrolling as avoidance: Spending hours on Instagram/TikTok instead of engaging socially in real life.

 How Social Anxiety Develops in College Students